chenmingxiang110/tsp_solver/README.md

 The following library is required to plot the route:
 - Matplotlib

+## Update June 30th, 2020

+Solvers based on Java is now available.
+This is much faster (a few hundred times faster for large scale problems) than what based on Python.
+An example notebook is provided.
+Please check the ./java folder for details.

 ## Update Jan 1st, 2020

 The solver is now able to solve capacitated vehicle routing problems with or without time windows (CVRP and CVRPTW).
 Check tester_cvrp.py and tester_vrp.py for details.
 Note that the problems should have the same layout as what in sample.txt.